cysouw/diathesis/text/c02_case.md

 \ex.
  \a.
 Ich beschuldige den Verdächtigten des Diebstahls.
  \b.
 Ich beschuldige [den Verdächtigten] vor Gericht [des Diebstahls].
  \c.
-Ich beschuldige [den Verdächtigten des Diebstahls] von weiteren Verbrechen.
+Ich beschuldige [den Verdächtigten des Diebstahls] von weiteren Gegenständen.

 ## Deponent verbs without alternations

 Before delving into the actual alternations, I will first present an inventory of verbs that do not show alternation as far as flagging is concerned.
 These verbs can, and many will, occur in other diatheses as discussed in subsequent chapters, but for the alternations discussed in this chapter (on case-marked arguments) and the next chapter (on prepositional arguments) these verbs are invariable.
-The most interesting insight from building this collection is that it not easy at all to find verbs that do not allow for at least some kind of flagging variation.
+The most interesting insight from building this collection is that it is not easy at all to find verbs that do not allow for at least some kind of flagging variation.

 ### --- Regular case-marked arguments--- {.unnumbered}